-If you are staying in Cinque Terre you can also do a day trip to take a look to the famous Pisa leaning tower or, and I strongly recommend it, drive 1 hour and discover the beautiful fortified town of Lucca with its 100 churches and beautiful Renaissance noble villas.
+If you are staying in Cinque Terre you can also do a day trip to take a look at the famous Pisa leaning tower or, and we strongly recommend it, drive 1 hour and discover the beautiful fortified town of Lucca with its 100 churches and beautiful Renaissance noble villas.

-Of course, Tuscany is also a land of great wines and I’m sure you will find many occasions to taste them.
+Of course, Tuscany is also a land of great wines and we are sure you will find many occasions to taste them.

-Not so greedy?
-You can always choose to relax in one of the many thermal places scattered around the region that is reach in natural healing waters.
+You can always choose to relax in one of the many thermal places scattered around the region that is reached in natural healing waters.